freesewing/freesewing/markdown/dev/tutorials/pattern-design/part1/new-design/en.md

 ```
 <Fixme compact>Remove `@next` suffix once v3 is in production</Fixme>

+It will ask if it is ok to install the development environment in a new folder
+named `freesewing`.
+You can accept the default, or pick a different folder name
+if you prefer.

-It will ask some questions.
+It will also ask what package manager you would like to use.
-All the defaults will do, but here are the details:

-- *What template would you like to use?* — Pick the default: **Tutorial**
-- *What package manager should we use?* — Pick the default: **npm**, unless you are certain you have **yarn** installed
+Here too the default (`npm`) is fine., unless you are certain you have **yarn** installed.

-After answering these questions, files will be copied, dependencies installed, and requirements downloaded.
+After answering these questions, files will be downloaded, dependencies installed,
+and it will also initialize a git repository for you (if you have git on your system).

 <Note>